orenong/talking_twitchbot_plus/README.md

 # talking_twitchbot_plus
 A javascript bot for twitch that uses the chat like a human and communicates with other chatters

+# General

+This bot can try to use the chat in twitch streams like a human.\n it will

 # Use cases